The New England Journal of Medicine December 13, 2018

 Endpoint

-Composite of death or unplanned hospitalization for heart failure at 12 months
+Composite of death from any cause or unplanned hospitalization for heart failure at 12 months

-Key result: At 12 months, there was no significant difference in the primary endpoint between the intervention and control groups.
+Key result: There was no significant difference in the composite primary outcome between the percutaneous repair group and the medical therapy group.

 Tested